ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_thread_pool_free_size {#max-thread-pool-free-size}

-The number of threads that are free in the Global Thread pool.
+The number of threads that are always held in the Global Thread pool.

 Default value: 1000.